LearnFintech

 1. Scale Advantages

-45 million customers create massive scale advantages.
+68 million-plus customers create massive scale advantages.
 Fixed costs spread across more users.
 Negotiating power with partners.
 Data for personalization.
 Network effects in payments.
+At $6 billion in revenue and a 38% pre-tax margin, Revolut can now self-fund expansion that cash-burning rivals cannot.

 2. Regulatory Moat